15% OFF YOUR FIRST ORDER

 Lemongrass leaves in bunches.

-Lemongrass and citronella are well-known for their positive effects on humans, and dogs can also benefit from these plants.
-In large quantities, these could be poisonous, and pet sprays who make use of those two plants do so in a safe and secure manner, properly diluting the potent essential oils.
+Natural ingredients are well-known for their positive effects on humans, and dogs can also benefit from these plants!
+In large quantities, certain ingredients can be poisonous, and pet sprays who make use of them must do so in a safe and secure manner, properly diluting any potent substances to avoid causing harm.

-Like with humans, these two plants can be used to keep pests at bay, but again, that type of spray is not a designated flea and tick solution.
-It could, however, act as a preventive treatment, and it can provide relief for pets who have already been bitten by those insects.
+Like with humans, these plants can be used to keep pests at bay, but again, a natural spray is not a designated flea and tick solution.
+It could, however, act as a preventive measure, and when the ingredients are handled properly it may provide relief for pets who have been bitten by those aforementioned insects.

-Lavender is one of the most calming herbs in existence, and this is true to humans and dogs alike.
-If you are looking for a way to calm your pet in a safe way, a lavender pet spray could be right up your alley!
-Lavender is a natural antibiotic and antiseptic, which is a huge upgrade for your preppy pooch.
-It is a way to keep your pet refreshed and clean in-between baths, and technically it can be used every day, if necessary.
-Just beware not to double-up this pet spray for your feline friend, as it’s toxic for cats.
+Lavender is one of the most calming herbs in existence, and there are many others which can benefit humans and dogs alike.
+If you are looking for a way to calm your pet in a safe way, a pet spray based on natural ingredients could be right up your alley!
+Many plants are naturally antibiotic and antiseptic, which is a huge upgrade for your preppy pooch.
+A natural spray is one way to keep your pet refreshed and clean in-between baths, and technically it can be used every day, if necessary.
+Just beware that dogs and cats are VERY different, and no products meant for dogs should be used for cats as they may be toxic.

 Lavender in field.